Virtual Personas for Language Models via an Anthology of Backstories: Abstract

 \section{Abstract}

-Large language models (LLMs) are trained from vast repositories of text authored by millions of distinct authors, reflecting an enormous diversity of human traits.
-While these models bear the potential to be used as approximations of human subjects in behavioral studies, prior efforts have been limited in steering model responses to match individual human users.
+Large language models (LLMs) are trained from vast repositories of text authored by 100s of millions of distinct authors, reflecting an enormous diversity of human traits.
+While these models could potentially model a variety of human behaviors, most prior work has focused on predicting behaviors of {\em groups} of subjects, or have relied on a small set of short hand-written ``personas''.
 In this work, we introduce ``\OURS'', a method for conditioning LLMs to particular \emph{virtual personas} by harnessing open-ended life narratives, which we refer to as ``backstories.''
+Another key difference from most previous work is our use of {\em pretrained} instead of instruction-tuned models, since instruction-tuning suppresses many natural human traits and most human diversity.
 We show that our methodology enhances the consistency and reliability of experimental outcomes while ensuring better representation of diverse sub-populations.
 Across three nationally representative human surveys conducted as part of Pew Research Center's American Trends Panel (ATP), we demonstrate that \OURS achieves up to 18\% improvement in matching the response distributions of human respondents and 27\% improvement in consistency metrics.
-Our code and generated backstories are available at \url{https://github.com/CannyLab/anthology}.
+Beyond quantitative studies, we believe such a pool of subjects can provide valuable {\em qualitative feedback} to an experimenter via open-ended interviews of the model conditioned on a backstory.